joeypiccola/DFSConfig/README.md

 5. lets our tests run against our new branch
 6. if "passing" manually merge our new branch with our master branch
 7. initiate a pull from our DSC pull server to source control to get our latest and "passing" configuration
-8. initial an Update-DSCConfiguration on our DFS server
+8. initiate an Update-DSCConfiguration on our DFS server
 9. be patient

 ## xDFS resource